T0nyX1ang/CCT-LaTeX-Compile-Guide/README.md

-# CCT-LaTeX-Compile-Guide
+# SSI-Compile-Guide
-Another guide for CCT-LaTeX.
+A guide to compile SSI (SCIENTIA SINICA Informationis) templates.